+115.33 Inmate education

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

+115.33 Documents reviewed:

+9.49-5 DOC, PREA Policy

+Day One at a Glance program and service guide that explains the zero- tolerance policy and how to report sexual assault

+RIDOC PREA Brochure

+Curriculum for the inmate intake and comprehensive training

+List of inmates who are disabled

-115.33 Inmate education Auditor Overall Determination: Exceeds Standard Auditor Discussion 115.33 Documents reviewed: The PREA policy Day One at a Glance program and service guide that explains the zero-tolerance policy RIDOC PREA Brochure Curriculum for the inmate intake and comprehensive training PREA Training acknowledgment forms for 60 intake and 50 comprehensive training attendance Pictures of the placards placed on the inmate phones with the numbers on how to report sexual assault.
-Site review observations Pre audit questionnaire (PAQ) Interviews with 16 random inmates and intake staff PREA Standard 115.33 - Inmate Education A) During the intake and commitment process to each facility, inmates receive information explaining the RIDOC's zero tolerance policy regarding sexual abuse and sexual harassment, and how to report such incidents or suspicions.
+Training acknowledgment intake and comprehensive Training

+213 intake and 210 comprehensive training attendance records

+Pictures of the placards placed on the inmate phones with the numbers on how to report sexual assault.

+Site review observations

+Pre audit questionnaire (PAQ)

+Interviews with 17 random inmates and intake staff

+PREA Standard 115.33 - Inmate Education

+- A) During the intake and commitment process to each facility, inmates receive information explaining the RIDOC's zero tolerance policy regarding sexual abuse and sexual harassment, and how to report such incidents or suspicions.
 The auditor observed the sexual safety information (PREA information/zero-tolerance information) provided at the point of intake or transfer.
 Staff were able to walk through the process and do a mock intake for demonstration purposes.
-Interpretation services were readily available in intake.
-B) Within thirty (30) days of intake to a facility, the facility provides comprehensive education to inmates either in person or through video regarding their rights to be free from sexual abuse and sexual harassment and to be free from retaliation for reporting such incidents, and regarding agency policies and procedures for responding to such incidents.
-Staff walked the auditor through the process and conducted a mock education session for demonstration purposes.

-C) Inmates who had not received this education are required to be trained within one year of the PREA standards taking effect.
+Interpretation services was readily available in intake. - B) Within thirty (30) days of intake to a facility, the facility provides comprehensive education to inmates either in person or through video regarding their rights to be free from sexual abuse and sexual harassment and to be free from retaliation for reporting such incidents, and regarding agency policies and procedures for responding to such incidents.
+Staff walked the auditor through the process and conducted a mock education session for demonstration purposes. - C) Inmates who had not received this education are required to be trained within one year of the PREA standards taking effect.
 Additionally, inmates who transfer to a different facility will receive supplemental education when the policies of the new facility differ from those of the previous location.
-At RIDOC, inmates receive the same PREA intake information and the same comprehensive PREA education upon commitment to each facility.
-D) The facility provides inmate education in formats accessible to all inmates, including those with limited English proficiency, who are deaf, visually impaired, have limited reading skills or are otherwise disabled.
-Inmate education materials were reviewed.
-E) The Facility makes sure that inmate receipt of PREA intake information and comprehensive PREA education is documented.
-PREA intake information was reviewed.
-F) As evidenced by the placards on the inmate phones and posters posted throughout the facility ensures that key information, including, but not limited to, reporting phone numbers, is continuously and readily available or visible to inmates through posters, inmate rulebooks or other written formats, exceeding this standard.
+At RIDOC, inmates receive the same PREA intake information and the same comprehensive PREA education upon commitment to each facility. - D) The facility provides inmate education in formats accessible to all inmates, including those with limited English proficiency, who are deaf, visually impaired, have limited reading skills or are otherwise disabled.
+Inmate education materials were reviewed. - E) The Facility makes sure that inmate receipt of PREA intake information and comprehensive PREA education is documented.
+PREA intake information was reviewed. - F) As evidenced by the placards on the inmate phones and posters posted throughout the facility ensures that key information, including, but not limited to, reporting phone numbers, is continuously and readily available or visible to inmates through posters, inmate rulebooks or other written formats.
 During the site review, the auditor observed posted or printed signage throughout the facility.
 Signage includes audit notices, how to report sexual abuse and sexual harassment, access to outside victim emotional support services, and other relevant PREA information.
 The auditor reviewed the information provided on signage and determined it is readable and accessible, consistent, and placed throughout the facility to convey vital sexual safety information specific to the facility.
-The facility exceeds compliance with this standard.